-- The organization’s Point of Contact, responsible for the provider’s online account in the IRS CE provider system, must log in to their account to access the PTIN upload template (available on the front page of the account).
-You will be able to input the data directly into the IRS CE provider system.
+- The organization’s Point of Contact, responsible for the provider’s online account in the IRS CE provider system, must log in to their account and select "Programs/Manual PTINS".
+Then select PTIN Manual Reporting listed under Program Options for the appropriate program you wish to input data.
 This option is a manual data entry process and providers will input information for each preparer by program delivered.
 This method is recommended for providers submitting 25 or less individual PTIN-level CE records at a time.
 Note: If you are reporting instructor hours, you must use the manual reporting method.

 - You can input the individual PTIN holder data into the PTIN Upload Template on the right side of the main menu and upload the document by selecting PTIN Upload on the left side of the main menu.
 This method is recommended for providers submitting more than 25 individual PTIN-level CE records at one time, but can be used for any number of records.

 During the first nine months of the year, you must report program completion information quarterly at a minimum (by March 31, June 30, and September 30).
 During the fourth quarter (October 1 –December 31), you must report program completion information within ten business days of delivery of each program.

 AFTR course completion information can only be submitted with completion dates of July 1 through December 31.